LeweyM/study-notes/algorithms-part-1/chapter-6-hash-tables.md

 One way hashes such as **RSA** hashes are used for security and digital fingerprint technology, although are inefficient for symbol tables.

+## Some Applications of Symbol Tables

+### Indexing

+File indexing is a simple application of symbol tables.
+In order to quickly search for locations (page numbers) of items (words), we can enter the items into a symbol table for quick retreival.

+### Sparse Vectors

+When doing some vector calculations such as dot products, it is necessary to perform operations across whole rows or columns of vectors.
+This has a complexity proportional to N where N is the size of the vector.
+In many cases, the vectors are **sparse**, meaning that they are mainly zero values and could be ignored.
+By representing sparse vectors as a symbol table of only non-zero values, we can ignore zero values in our calculations and therefore have an algorithmic complexity equal only to the number of non-zero values.

 [Back to index.](./README.md)